afinetooth/afinetooth.github.io/about.md

 permalink: /about/
 ---

-This is the development blog of James Kessler, who can be found at GitHub under the moniker [afinetooth](https://github.com/afinetooth)
+This is the development blog of James Kessler, CTO of American Field, previously Director of Technology at Buck Mason.

+I can be found at GitHub under the username, [afinetooth](https://github.com/afinetooth).